mat-0/cheltenham-open-data/_pages/flood-warnings.md

 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.

 This message will be updated by 11:00AM on 17 November 2025 or as the situation changes.

-- Warning no longer in force: Lower Bristol Avon area
-- There is no longer a threat of flooding, though standing water and debris may still remain.

-Weather conditions are expected to improve and no further flooding is expected.

-We will continue to monitor the situation and will issue further alerts or warnings if necessary.

-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water, just 30cm of fast flowing water is enough to move your car.

 - Flood warning: River Avon at Strensham and Bredon
 - River levels continue to rise as a result of widespread heavy rainfall.
 Flooding is expected to continue over the next few days.